andrezero/grunt-distjs/README.md

 }
 ```

-In the `main` target we concatenate and uglify our main deliverables and we want to keep the unminified version.
+In the `main` target we concatenate and uglify our main deliverables and we want to keep the non-minified version.

 The `foo` and `bar` targets use all the defaults, take some part of our source-code and generate concatenated and
 uglified files in the given destination.

 The last target `baz` overrides the 'concat' option in order to copy over a bunch of files to `dist/modules/`, ignoring
 the `src/modules` part of the original paths, but keeping the tree-structure under it.
 It then applies the defaults to
-generate an uglified `.min.js` of each file and discard the unminified versions.
+generate an uglified `.min.js` of each file and discard the non-minified versions.

 Assuming all source files exist, and a deep directory tree exists in `src/modules`, then the above configuration will
 generate the following deliverables: